Gindely/salarypredictionportfolio/README.md

 The average salary is approximately $110,000 and salary is normally distributed.
 The heatmap shows that degree and major are highly correlated.
 3. *Feature Selection and Feature Engineering:* Removed features that could potentially create noise and accessed the validity of removal through backward elimination and feature importance.
 Used ordinal encoding on degree and job type and one-hot encoding on major and industry in order to be used in the model and applied standardization to ensure that one feature doesn't influence the model more than the others.
 ![Modelselection](./img/modelselection.png)
-4. *Model Building and Evaluation:* Established a Baseline Model, using Linear Regreesion, and evaluated based on MSE and R-sqaured.
+4. *Model Building and Evaluation:* Established a Baseline Model, using Linear Regreesion, and evaluated based on MSE and R-squared.
 Developed 3 other models in order to improve upon baseline model. <br />
 ![Baselinescatter](./img/baselinescatter.png) ![Distributionbaseline](./img/distributionbaseline.png)
 5. *Scoring the Dataset:* Model with lowest MSE and highest R-squared was selected for salary prediction.The baseline model results were and R-sqaured of 74% and a MSE of 395.
 ## Models Used